Awarding Body: Pearson BTEC

 You will be taught by teachers with experience of the industry and by the end of the two year course you will have a range of skills that will prepare you for employment in the games industry or for progression to a higher level of study.
+Some of the teaching staff continue to work freelance in the industry in order to provide you with the most up to date skills.
 The course will also enable you to develop transferable skills relevant to the games industry and other creative industries.

 Although games design is at the core of your studies, you will also be introduced to the theoretical background of the industry and its place within the creative arts through research and planning units.

-The course uses a range of software including CryEngine, MAYA and AfterEffects.
+The course uses a range of software including Unity, Unreal, Maya, 3DCoat and Photoshop.

 What will I study?